 we became one.

-The rose will rebirth if we are lucky and overcome memories and pain.
+The rose will rebirth if we are lucky and overcome the memories and the pain.

-My blue eyed beauty kissed me.
-Put my necklace of stone in my hands.
+My blue-eyed beauty kissed me on a Fall night, put my necklace of stone into my hands.

-I wanted war and travel and she wanted real life and babies.
+“You want war and travel and I want real life and babies.
+Goodbye dear soldier”

 I have many good memories to keep me safe and protected.

-She told me to keep the purple crystal.
-Hold it for her.
+She told me to keep the purple crystal, hold it for me.

 For somehow she knew the necklace is the only thing I would hold

-precious in the darkness of the tavern and time.
+precious in the darkness of the taverns and time.